Shrugged2/REMARCABLE/README.txt

 this system leverages the power of speech challenging users to complete famous quotes, song lyrics, and iconic phrases using their own voice.

-✅ Seamless User Experience – No more tedious clicks or brain teasers, just speak and go.
+No more tedious clicks or brain teasers, just speak and go.
-🚀 Faster & More Accessible – More intuitive for real users, harder for automated scripts.
+More intuitive for real users, harder for automated scripts.
-🤖 Bot-Proof Security – AI can’t fake human speech patterns with accuracy.

 CAPTCHAs should be a security feature, not a frustration.